tbrooke/yakread/README.md

 Copyright © 2025 Jacob O'Bryant

-Distributed under the MIT License.
+Distributed under the source-available [PolyForm](https://polyformproject.org/licenses/) Perimeter license, which "permits uses other than those that compete with the software."